 Weltje (2002) developed this methodology for confidence regions in the triad as a direct extension of Aitchison’s (1986) approach to compositional data.
-His historical discussion and examples are entirely geological, but his attention to the rationale is lucid, and the math is relatively accessible (moderate facility with linear algebra required).
-Sooner rather than later, I will add an appendix (or another post) to discuss Weltje’s “unit of observation” and how it relates conceptually to the story or narrative fragment, but for now let’s look at some results for SenseMaker projects.
+His historical discussion and examples are entirely geological, but his attention to the rationale is lucid, and the math is moderately accessible (facility with linear algebra required).
+In a subsequent post, The Story as Unit of Observation, I discuss parallels between the geological and sensemaking perspectives.
+For now, however, let’s look at some examples of confidence regions from SenseMaker projects.

 In the 15 years subsequent to Weltje’s paper, the math has been amplified and extended by Pawlowsky-Glahn and colleagues (see the Additional Readings at the end of Part II).
 More importantly, within the open-source R community, there are now packages that implement various formulations of Aitchison’s log-ratio transformations for compositional data, including confidence regions and the plotting thereof.
 So, having revived our command-line skills, and with considerable assistance from Ashton Drew, we jumped into R.